 Top Mobile Testing Frameworks – Android and iOS

 We rely heavily on open source technology here at Bitbar and we encourage all our users to do the same.
-One of the most frequently asked question is what test automation frameworks work best – but unfortunately there is no straight answer.
-It really goes down to how is the app built, what underlying layers, frameworks and complementary software stacks you’ve used in your app, does it have graphic content (e.g. pure OpenGL ES implementation) and is it input-driven etc. All these characteristics determine which framework might work best for you.
+One of the most frequently asked questions is what test automation frameworks work best – but unfortunately, there is no straight answer.
+It really goes down to how is the app built, what underlying layers, frameworks and complementary software stacks you’ve used in your app, does it have graphics content (e.g. pure OpenGL ES implementation) and is it input-driven etc. All these characteristics determine which framework might work best for you.
 However, the core of all testing, implementation, processes and practices should be always considered in the context of mobile automation – and how well does the framework produce you useful information about potential problems in your app.

 Looking at the top mobile testing frameworks the most popular ones and the most used ones are Appium, Calaba.sh, KIF (or XCTest), UI Automation, Robotium and Jasmine.
 All of these frameworks are supported on our platform.
 As of today, Appium and Calabash are the frameworks that we see our customers using the most and naturally those are the ones that we update most often.